Netflix's Wednesday: Release date, cast, plot and news about The Addams Family series

 When is Wednesday released on Netflix?

-There is currently no confirmed release date for Wednesday on Netflix just yet.
+There is currently no confirmed release date for Wednesday just yet.
+It will be released on Netflix in 2022.

 While unconfirmed, it's possible that fans could see the show launch at some point towards the end of 2022 – a potential October release date would certainly make sense for the show's themes and vibe.
 But again, it all depends on when the show begins production.
 We'll update this article as soon as we know more.